vacu9708/Study-records/Database/Normalization/readme.md

 ## 2nd normal form
 - The table must be in 1NF form
 - In X->Y where X is a primary key, ALL the attributes of X have to be needed for Y<br>
-On the table A, only [ID] is needed to distinguish name, and [ID, college_name] is needed to distinguish accepted.<br>
+On table A, only [ID] is needed to distinguish name, and [ID, college] is needed to distinguish accepted.<br>
 Table A is split into these.<br>
 ### Table B
 |*ID*|name|highschool|school_size|